-A recent study by the National Institute of Standards and Technology (NIST) found that facial recognition technology's ability to identify individuals with diverse characteristics varies significantly based on the algorithm at the heart of the system, the application that uses it, and the data inputs.10 However, CBP reports much higher rates of accuracy in both testing and in practice; it attributes these accuracy rates in large part to the fact that individuals are being compared against a database of only several hundred travelers built from the flight manifest.
-The specific algorithm used is a component of the CBP-supplied TVS and neither airports nor airlines have control over how it functions.
+A recent study by the National Institute of Standards and Technology (NIST) found that facial recognition technology's ability to identify individuals with diverse characteristics varies significantly based on the algorithm at the heart of the system, the application that uses it, and the data inputs.
+However, the NIST report confirmed that the NEC algorithm used by CBP in its Biometric Air Exit program ranked first or second in most categories evaluated, including match performance in galleries that are much bigger than those used by CBP.
+CBP attributes these accuracy rates in large part to the fact that individuals are being compared against a database of only several hundred travelers built from the flight manifest.
+The specific algorithm used is a component of the CBP TVS.